Paying jobs in National or State Parks

 2) Become an NPS Volunteer, where your only pay is free housing, most commonly parking space for your RV at no charge.
 It can be a great deal of fun working as a nature guide, historic re-enactor, trail builder, a fee taker in an information booth, or other job.
 Learn more about being a “worker camper”, as they are called, go here.

 3) Get a job with a private company.
-The lodges and other hospitality facilities located in most National Parks are operated privately by companies like Xanterra and Delaware North.
+The lodges and other hospitality facilities located in most National Parks are operated privately by companies like Xanterra, Aramark, and Delaware North.
 They hire seasonal workers– lots of them–in places ranging from the Grand Canyon to Denali Park in Alaska to the Florida Keys.
 These are paid jobs and many of them also include steeply discounted housing in cabins or residences in the Park.
 Their websites will give you the details.

 Important note: There are now many more people applying for work in National Parks, in particular the most popular parks like Grand Canyon and Yosemite, than there are jobs available.
 Be aware that your competition for all these travel-related jobs includes students, post-college young people, and immigrants who come into the country on special visas to work in resorts.